sambitos23/SGP-WEBSITE/README.md

 # SGP Website — Siliguri Government Polytechnic

-A full-stack website for Siliguri Government Polytechnic featuring user authentication (signup/login), built with a static frontend and a serverless Node.js backend deployed on **Vercel** with **MongoDB Atlas** as the database.
+A full-stack website for Siliguri Government Polytechnic featuring user authentication (signup/login) and a contact form, built with a static frontend and a serverless Node.js backend deployed on **Vercel** with **MongoDB Atlas** as the database.

 ---